adithyaS1503/HTML/README.md

 # HTML
-All html and related stuff
+HTML and all other web-design related stuff